-When the day to move came, I was excited and nervous.
+When the day to move came, I was excited and anxious.
 I could tell Mama was too because she would take her time walking in and out of every room in the apartment almost as if she was saying goodbye.
-Before Aaron it was school and home for both Mama and I. This apartment was all I knew.
-Mama worked as a 3rd grade teacher.
+Before Aaron, it was school and home for both Mama and me.
+This apartment was all I knew.
+Mama worked as a 3rd-grade teacher.
 Teaching was her passion but sometimes I wished education wasn’t so important to her.
-Mama stayed on my ass about my grades and would always assure me that education was my ticket to freedom.
+Mama stayed on my ass about my grades and would always assure me that education was my ticket t freedom.
 To a better life.

 “Do your homework first!
 No tv until it’s completed!”
 I can hear her now.

 The months flew by and all was well.
-My mother and father were in love, I was spoiled.
+My mother and father were in love and I was spoiled.
 What more could a girl want?

 Aaron raised up his hand and I sat down so that they could speak.